Travel

 This was a must on our list, so that’s another reason we only snacked on donuts for breakfast.
 When it comes to iconic Pittsburgh food, Primanti Brothers is at the top of the list.
 Just like Pamela’s Diner, Primanti Brothers puts a unique twist on their sandwiches when it comes to fries, and other side dishes.
 Although you can create your own sandwich, a Primanti sandwich is bread, tomato, slaw, fries, cheese, meat, bread.
 We did get ours without tomato.
 I’d say we were all happy with our choices.

 After walking around town for a while, we came across a food truck next to some of the other businesses.
 They were offering Asian food, so we got some egg rolls and fried rice to try.
 Again, happy we had some room in our bellies to try some food, and support another local business.
+We actually were able to take our food into one of the breweries and eat inside.

 There are several breweries within walking distance of each other in Pittsburgh’s Strip District.
 After our donuts, lunch, and walking around a little, we had time to check a couple of them out.
 All three were on Penn Ave, and very close together.

-1700 Penn and Helltown Brewery
+1700 Penn and Helltown Brewery: one of Strip District Pittsburgh’s breweries

 A mix of brewery, bar, and shopping, we enjoyed this place a lot.
 Offering beer, wine, and cocktails, there was something for everyone.
 The kids had fun playing some of the games inside, and also taking pictures with wings on the wall.
 When weather permits, they also have a large area for outdoor seating.
 I can imagine it would be fun in summer.

-Insurrection AleWorks
+Insurrection AleWorks in The Strip District

 Couple at Insurrection AleWorks Pittsburgh